digital-bird/netsuite-savedsearch-s3/README.md

 - set an S3 Folder path.
 Leave blank for the top level but start any real path with a forward slash _e.g, /test_
 - you can save and run the scheduled script and verify the saved search is converted to a CSV in your S3 bucket.
 - once verified you can schedule your script deployment on whatever frequency is recommended by Deep Channel.

+### Create 'Push Deferred Search to S3' a scheduled script for pushing large files to S3.
+Select kotnPushDeferredSearch.js

+In order to work with the baked in script ids in the vaulting script give this script an id of `_kotn_s3_defer_transfer`

+The scheduled script needs the following parameters:

+#### Default Preference
+- S3 Folder, custscript_kotn_deferred_s3_folder, Free-Form Text;
+- Search Results File, custscript_kotn_deferred_s3_file, Free-Form Text;

+Both of these may be left blank if this script's deployments will only be used with the `kotnPushSavedSearch.js` script.

+It is recommended that each deployment of the standard push script that anticipates a large file be paired with a unique deployment of this script.

 ### Create a suitelet
 - Select kotnVaultAPISecret.js and create a suitelet.
 The bundle includes a link for this suitelet under the Setup -> Integration path.